 3. Secure file transfers.
 Support for secure file transfers using SFTP has been integrated into the current FTP API and components, making it extremely easy to upgrade existing applications to use SSH/SFTP.
 We decided to go with this approach, rather than implement SFTP support in a separate component, so that developers would be able to integrate the new protocol with minimal code changes.
 In most cases, all that's required is specifying a few additional options.

-However, it’s important to note that the SSH protocol uses standard public-key cryptography to authenticate the client session, and shares many of the same cryptographic algorithms used with TLS, ensuring that the data is secure.
+It's important to note that the SSH protocol uses standard public-key cryptography to authenticate the client session, and shares many of the same cryptographic algorithms used with TLS, ensuring that the data is secure.
 There are now millions of users that regularly depend on SSH for secure terminal sessions and file transfers, and SocketTools will allow you to easily integrate support for the protocol in your own applications.